 A 1991 graduate of Creighton University with a double major in finance and business management, Eisner was an integral part of two Missouri Valley Conference championships and two appearances in the NCAA Tournament in 1989 and 1991.
 He led the MVC in three-point field goal percentage during the 1988-1989 season and was named a captain of the Bluejays the following season.

 The Chilton, Wisconsin native played high school ball for his father, Jim, where the Tigers won the 1986 Class B state championship his senior year.
 Eisner finished his four-year varsity career with 1,840 points.

 Eisner was enshrined in the Wisconsin Basketball Coaches Association Hall of Fame in 2014 and the Chilton High School Wall of Honor last fall in recognition of his playing career.
 He was also inducted into the Bellevue University Hall of Fame in 2017.

-Eisner is married to Andrea, also a Creighton graduate, who is an elementary principal in the Winona Area Public Schools district.
-They reside in Winona.
+Eisner resides in Winona with his wife, Andrea, who is a principal in the Winona Area Public School district.